 What is Cyber Stars?

-The Cyber Stars Initiative was developed to minimise the cyber threat to business generated by a lack of employee awareness and confidence to act.
+The Cyber Stars Initiative was developed by our strategic partner Intqual-Pro to minimise the cyber threat to business generated by a lack of employee awareness and confidence to act.
 The Cyber Stars Initiative is the only cyber security awareness programme with an official UK Government regulated qualification attached.
 The programme therefore provides both a solid metric for measuring cyber security awareness understanding and provides an excellent professional development opportunity for employees.

 The Cyber Stars Initiative is far more than just a training course, or even a qualification.
 Cyber Stars provides a sustainable solution to cyber security awareness in an ever evolving landscape.